Gino Esposito: Development

+In early September 2024, promotional pictures for the serial's upcoming episodes confirmed McNamara had reprised the role, as Gino returns as a new resident of the fictional retirement community Eirini Rising on 19 September.
+The character appears in multiple episodes as he is reunited with former friends, including Harold Bishop.
+The pair have "a much-needed catch-up" as they now both reside in Eirini Rising.

 Storylines

 Gino was born Ray Murphy, but he decided to change his name when he became a hairdresser.
 Gino formed a reputation as a top hairdresser and he decided to open his own hair salon.
 He bought the A Good Hair Day salon in the Lassiter's Complex in 2001, which concerned Lyn Scully (Janet Andrewartha), who had been managing it for the previous owner.
 Gino and Lyn were rivals and Lyn began dressing younger as she knew that Gino favoured young, pretty hair stylists.
 Gino put Lyn on a month's trial to see if she could juggle her family and her commitments to the salon.
 Lyn quit after Gino started taking her regular clients away from her.
 Lyn decides to branch out on her own and take Gino's clients with her.
 When Gino finds out about her plans, he threatens to blacken Lyn's name around the town.
 Lyn tells Gino that she knows his real name is Ray Murphy.
 Gino is shocked and does not want his reputation ruined, so he accepts Lyn's resignation.
 Gino's business suffers without Lyn and he tells her that he made a mistake in mistreating her.
 Lyn then agrees to come back.

 Gino becomes involved in the Erinsborough Amateur Players and asks Joe Scully (Shane Connor) to build him some sets.
 Both men clash with their different ideas, but eventually come to respect each other.
-Gino also becomes a wedding planner and Susan Kennedy (Jackie Woodburne) asks him for his help with her second wedding to Karl (Alan Fletcher).
+Gino also becomes a wedding planner and Susan Kennedy (Jackie Woodburne) asks him for his help with her second wedding to Karl Kennedy (Alan Fletcher).
 Gino's plans are too much for Susan and Karl and when they go to reject them, Gino tells them that his commitments to the Erinsborough Players' mean he cannot commit to the planning the wedding.
-When Gino falls out with his boyfriend, Aaron (Stewart Adam), Gino discovers that Harold Bishop has a room to rent.
+When Gino falls out with his boyfriend, Aaron Barkley (Stewart Adam), Gino discovers that Harold Bishop has a room to rent.
 Gino and Harold bond over their love of musicals and vegetarian food and Harold invites Gino to move in.
 Gino later makes up with Aaron and moves back in with him.
 However, Gino arrives back at Harold's within a few hours of leaving as he and Aaron had fallen out again.
 Harold tries to get rid of Gino and when he cooks much meat and eats a sausage, although it was vegetarian, in front of him, Gino leaves and goes back to Aaron.